eleev/grid-compositional-layout/README.md

 You can always use `copy-paste` the sources method 😄.

 # ✈️ Usage and APIs
 The `API` layer is thin and currently has a single compositional grid variant for vertical alignment.
 That means, under the hood the `LazyVGrid` is used to layout the supplied views.
-However, the future versions will support the `LazyHGrid` and their combination, which will allows to easly describe `orthogonal` compositional layouts, just as in `UIKit`.
+However, the future versions will support the `LazyHGrid` and their combination, which will allow to easly describe `orthogonal` compositional layouts, just as in `UIKit` with `UICollectionViewCompositionalLayout`.

 ## Code
 To create a layout you need to import the framework: